JeffAJohnson22/MMC/Sixth Class/Johnson_MRC_Application/ReadME.md

 ## One time setup

 The `Starter_Code_Week_4+5.sql` file is not a database you connect to, it's a script that builds one.
+That this one works you can swap out the above sql file for your own but still follow the step below.

 ## MySQL Workbench